annaballot/remote-work-clerk/README.md

 # remote-work-clerk
-This IOT device helps remote workers by notifying them of a Teams call or notification when they are downstairs taking a well deserved break
+This IOT device helps workers to keep focussed while remote working.
+During a long day at work, I often feel tired and my concentration goes.
+This could be improved by two things: taking more movement breaks and opening the window for fresh air.